shylinux/intshell/README.md

 - keep track of and configure your plugins right in the .ish/pluged/
 - install configured plugins (a.k.a. scripts/bundle)
 - update configured plugins
-- search by name all available Vim scripts
+- search by name all available scripts
 - clean unused plugins up

 plug.sh automatically...